 Simple – all you have to do is follow the four tips listed below!

 Two of the best ways of increasing your sales and boosting your average basket size is by creating product bundles and by up-selling before checkout.

 As most marketers know, coupling two or more products together is an incredibly handy way of skyrocketing revenue.
 While this is of course most effective when the bundling comes hand in hand with a discount, reducing the overall cost isn’t always necessary.
 Sometimes simply presenting an additional product to customers that are already sold on one is enough to get them to purchase more.

 Keeping in line with this train of thought, up-selling is a salesman’s best friend.
 Creating a separate page that makes it easy to buy complementary items (e.g. coffee filters after buying a brewer, cleaning supplies after picking out a mop) is not only easy to implement, it’s also incredibly effective.

 Machine learning in e-commerce is becoming more powerful with each passing day.
 Powerful algorithms and sophisticated computing software have made it so that processes that used to require intensive man-hours and resources are now available for merely a nominal fee.

-One of the most noticeable benefits that this advancing technology provides is an increase in customer engagement and more personalization in e-commerce, namely when it comes to a recommendation system.
+One of the most noticeable benefits that this advancing technology provides is an increase in customer engagement and more personalisation in e-commerce, namely when it comes to a recommendation system.

-Systems like Segmentify’s personalized product recommendation use elegant software solutions to provide e-commerce shoppers additional products that they might enjoy based on past behaviors.
+Systems like Segmentify’s personalised product recommendation use elegant software solutions to provide e-commerce shoppers additional products that they might enjoy based on past behaviours.
 Incorporating this additional feature means a larger average basket size and lower abandoned cart rates as well.